skylightio/skylight-docs/src/problems/repeated-queries.md

 ---
-title: "Performance Problems: Repeated Queries"
+title: "Performance Problems"
 ---

+## Repeated Queries

 In general, you will get better performance out of your database if you group together similar queries.